lawrencekgrant/broomstick/README.md

   verbose: false,
   index: 'index.html', // default file to load on ./ paths
   gzip: true //enables gzip if the client supports it. defaults to false.
+  deflate: true //enables deflate if the client supports it. defaults to false.
 });
 ````